Wolftronics-SBC/Hardware-interfacing-opencv-tracking/README.md

 ```

 replacing ttyACM0 with the device location previously found using ./find.sh.
 Then you need to change the define line within main.cpp to reflect the correct device file.

+### Logging Data
+A logging feature was added to allow for the data to be graphed and stored for later comparasion of control system values.
+To start logging the data, click on one of the opencv windows and press the "l" key and a message in the terminal should appear saying that the logging has started.
+To end the logging press the "s" key to save the logged data to the "log.txt" file.
+The data is collected at every new position value which is obtained, along with the setpoint.
+The data is then plotted using MATLAB function "visualise.m".